 At Santosha Boarding Kennels, minimising stress and promoting positive doggy experiences is central to everything we do.
 Staying up to date with the latest research into dog behaviour guides everything from how we build and upgrade our kennels, how we train our humans, how we structure enrichment activities for the dogs and how we interact with them.
 We cannot provide an environment the same as it is at home but we can ensure a dependable routine, lots of positive human contact, physical and mental stimulation, activities to break up the day, security and peaceful times to get some good sleep.
 We offer all breeds of dog a high standard of friendly, knowledgeable care in clean, modern, well maintained accommodation.
 We have good quality house dry and wet dog food and are also happy to use food provided from home.
 We can also manage special diets and medications, including insulin for diabetics.

-We have 12 large rooms.
-An enclosed room with a glass door, they offer a minimum 3.5m2 tiled, heated indoor area and between 9 and 10m2 of total space including a covered outdoor run.
+Our large rooms offer a step up from a more traditional kennel.
+An enclosed room with a glass door, offering greater privacy from other dogs, they have a minimum 3.5m2 tiled, heated indoor area and between 9 and 10m2 of total space including a covered outdoor run.
 We can house up to 3 larger or 4 smaller dogs from the same home sharing.
 Each insulated room is heated with an infra red lamp, has a fan for cooling where needed and features a smart speaker for a choice of relaxing sounds.

 Dogs are walked individually in our large paddocks and we have the option of some off lead fun in our large secure enclosures.
 Different walking routes, rabbit occupied hedgerows, herb gardens and structures to investigate offer plenty of stimulation and things to occupy active minds.
 Balls and airflow toys to chase and fetch await those with a penchant for such things in the enclosures.
 Each dog has around 20 minutes of individual exercise per day.
 We don't exercise dogs in groups.
 Exercise is given appropriate to the individual - lively dogs will enjoy a walk and an off lead blast whilst an older one maybe a more sedate stroll for a change of scenery.